tobin-wainer/elk/paper.md

 # Statement of need

 One important property of stars is their intrinsic photometric variability, including both high- and low-amplitude variations driven by coherent pulsations and other physical mechanisms like rotation.
 A great deal of the foundational work on stellar variability, especially of the low-amplitude variety, has been done in the Milky Way, including the recent revolution in asteroseismic measurements of stars across the Galaxy (e.g., @chaplin_asteroseismic_2013; @pinsonneault_second_2018).
 High-amplitude pulsational variables such as Cepheids and RR~Lyrae associated with clusters have long been used to measure distances and provide constraints on foreground extinction (e.g., @alonso-garcia_variable_2021).
-Famously, it was Cepheid variables that were used to measure the distance to M31 and to argue that the then-called ``island universes'' and ``spiral nebulae'' were in fact other galaxies [@hubble_spiral_1929].
+Famously, it was Cepheid variables that were used to measure the distance to M31 and to argue that the then-called "island universes" and "spiral nebulae" were in fact other galaxies [@hubble_spiral_1929].
 Because of the high impact uses of stellar variability, a number of globular clusters in the Milky Way have detailed variable star membership catalogs (e.g., @clement_variable_2001).

 For environments where individual stars can not be resolved, the current standard approach to population analysis is through integrated light methods.
 However, the variability of unresolved stellar populations, i.e., of their integrated light, remain extremely limited.
 One analysis of unresolved field populations in M87 [@conroy_ubiquitous_2015] characterized the density of long-period variable stars, as a prediction for the age of the population.
 The main issue with using integrated light for variability encountered in this study was the blending of sources.
-There have been some efforts to address this issue (in TESS, relevant for this current work) for the light curves of individual resolved stars (e.g., @oelkers_precision_2018; @nardiello_psf-based_2020; @higgins_localizing_2022}.
+There have been some efforts to address this issue (in TESS, relevant for this current work) for the light curves of individual resolved stars (e.g., @oelkers_precision_2018; @nardiello_psf-based_2020; @higgins_localizing_2022).
 The work presented here in `elk`, sidesteps these issues by working directly with the integrated light curves.

 While the primary mission of TESS was the discovery of exoplanets, the unrivaled precision of its time series photometry led to many significant advances in stellar science.
 For example, TESS has been influential in the recent surge of new astroseismology results (e.g., @handberg_tess_2021).
 TESS has observed nearly 200,000 stars from the TESS Input Catalog (TIC; @stassun_tess_2018), selected for the purpose of detecting small transiting planets.
 While the primary targets in TESS were selected to avoid blended sources, the FFIs contain tens of millions of sources, of which many are blended.
 These blended sources still contain bountiful astrophysical information and there have been many studies focused on blended star extraction (e.g., @oelkers_precision_2018; @nardiello_psf-based_2020; @higgins_localizing_2022).
 For the FFIs, more than 20 million sources for which relative photometry with $1\%$ photometric precision can be obtained [@ricker_transiting_2015, @huang_photometry_2020, @kunimoto_quick-look_2021].
 These data provide a rich data set which have been used across astronomy subfields, and thus, the treatment of these data have been the topic of recent studies [@hattori_unpopular_2022].